Emriqurrizal/StraTistics/README.md

 └── .env.example        # Example template for required environment variables
 ```

-## ⚙️ Prerequisites
+## Prerequisites

 Before you begin, ensure you have the following installed:
 * [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
-* A Strava Developer Account with API credentials (Client ID, Client Secret, Refresh Token).
+* A Strava Developer Account (requires subscription) with API credentials (Client ID, Client Secret, Refresh Token).
 You can create an application in your [Strava API Settings](https://www.strava.com/settings/api).

-## 🚀 Setup Instructions
+## Setup Instructions

-1. **Clone the repository** (if applicable) and navigate to the project root.
+1. **Clone the repository** and navigate to the project root.

 2. **Configure Environment Variables:**
    * Copy the example `.env` file to create your local `.env`: